raganwald/presentations/presentation.md

 ---

 ## but think about
-# Flexibility and Deoupling at Scale
+# Flexibility and Decoupling at Scale

 ![](https://farm4.staticflickr.com/3651/3553005609_1208c8df1d_o_d.jpg)